-The largest degradation of the model climate with SPPT and SPPT_gfix is found in the stratospheric winds, especially at 10hPa.
-The SPPT scheme and to some degree SPP increases the westerly bias over the equator, where the QBO is the main source of variability.
+The largest degradation of the model climate with SPPT and SPPT\gfix is found in the stratospheric winds, especially at 10hPa.
+The SPPT scheme and to some degree SPP increases the westerly bias over the equator, where the quasi-biennial oscillation (QBO) is the main source of variability.
 The degraded modelling of the QBO is of concern for seasonal forecasting as it has been suggested in the literature that the QBO has teleconnections to the northern extra-tropical winter temperatures.

-The improvement in total precipitation (Figure 7) and top-of-the-atmosphere thermal radiation (TTR) with both schemes is linked to a reduction of biases in the tropics.
+The improvement in total precipitation (Figure 7) and top-ofthe-atmosphere thermal radiation (TTR) with both schemes is linked to a reduction of biases in the tropics.
 Reduction of the magnitude of the bias of optically thick clouds is found over the Maritime continent, the Amazon and tropical Africa, alongside a reduction in precipitation.
-A reduction of the precipitation biases is also present over the north-eastern Indian ocean during the monsoon season (JJA) for both SPPT and SPPT_gfix.
-However, the improvement in the precipitation over the Maritime continent from SPPT_gfix is less than was found for Sys4 (Weisheimer et al., 2014).
-The difference in impact from SPPT_gfix is at least partly explained by the introduction of the global tendency fix (Sec.
+A reduction of the precipitation biases is also present over the north-eastern Indian ocean during the monsoon season (JJA) for both SPPT and SPPT\gfix.
+However, the improvement in the precipitation over the Maritime continent from SPPT\gfix is less than was found for Sys4 (Weisheimer et al. 2014).
+The difference in impact from SPPT\gfix is at least partly explained by the introduction of the global tendency fix (Sec.
 6.2.2) that increases the precipitation over the Maritime continent.

 The schemes also affect the variability in the model.
-For example, both SPPT and SPP increase (improve) the MJO activity, especially over the western Pacific.
+For example, both SPPT and SPP increase and thereby improve the MJO activity, especially over the western Pacific.
 The improvement of the MJO by SPPT (without the conservation fix) was discussed in Weisheimer et al. (2014).
 Inness et al. (2003) documented the sensitivity of the MJO to the model mean state over the Western Pacific and DeMott et al. (2015) provide a review.
 SPPT and to a lesser degree SPP have also an impact on the overall variability, which is evident in the kinetic energy spectra at 200 hPa (not shown).
-For SPPT_gfix, the increase in model activity is not confined to any specific region but is strongest in the convectively active tropical regions (Maritime continent, Amazon, central Africa).
+SPPT increases the activity on all scales while SPP increases the activity mainly in divergent planetary scales (probably related to the MJO activity).
+The increased activity due to SPPT in synoptic scale and mesoscale is detrimental - leading to overactivity in comparison to ERA-Interim.
+For SPPT\gfix, the increase in model activity is not confined to any specific region but is strongest in the convectively active tropical regions (Maritime continent, Amazon, central Africa).

-4.4 Ensemble of data assimilations
+4.4.
+Ensemble of data assimilations

-ECMWF uses an ensemble of data assimilations (EDA) to estimate background error covariances for 4D-Var and to sample initial uncertainties for the ensemble forecasts (Fisher, 2003a; Buizza et al., 2008; Isaksen et al., 2010; Bonavita et al., 2014).
-Model uncertainty affects forecasts at all lead times and there is no physical justification for using different approaches for representing model uncertainty at different lead times, i.e. in assimilation ensembles, medium-range, extended-range and seasonal forecasts.
+ECMWF uses an ensemble of data assimilations (EDA) to estimate background error covariances for 4D-Var and to sample initial uncertainties for the ensemble forecasts (Fisher 2003a; Buizza et al. 2008; Isaksen et al. 2010; Bonavita et al. 2014).
+Model uncertainty affects forecasts at all lead times and we think that there is very limited physical justification for using different approaches for representing model uncertainty at different lead times, i.e. in assimilation ensembles, medium-range, extendedrange and seasonal forecasts.
+This does not preclude though that the relative importance of uncertainty representations may change for different lead times.
+Representing uncertainty in slow processes may be more crucial for the longer lead times.
+Insufficient error growth in a model may require additional perturbations that are relevant for longer lead times and are not required for the shorter lead times.
 The overall development of model uncertainty representations can benefit by being able to transfer lessons learnt in one application to other applications.
 Therefore, the ECMWF strategy is to work towards using the same representation of model uncertainties in forecasts and assimilation.
 The plan is to first explore a consistent representation in forecasts and assimilation using SPPT and SPP.